Einstein's

 Doppler

-is a real phenomenon which can occur in some cases and which is always
+reddening is a real phenomenon which can occur in some cases and

-of light, the theory of the Doppler effect (using the wave property of
+theory of the Doppler effect (using the wave property of light)

-excited state.
-This means that the photon received from the moving
+the excited state.
+This means that the photon received from the

 The

-using the change of frequency of a wave due to the relative velocity
+demonstration using the change of frequency of a wave due to the

 Let us

-a mass mo (at rest) moving away at velocity V with respect
+consider a mass mo (at rest) moving away at velocity

 |